Williamson scores 25 in return, Pelicans beat Nets 130-108 - NewsBreak

 JAZZ 123, NUGGETS 102

-SALT LAKE CITY (AP) — Collin Sexton scored 20 points, Lauri Markkanen added 17 and new-look Utah beat Denver.
+SALT LAKE CITY (AP) — Colin Sexton scored 20 points, Lauri Markkanen added 17 and new-look Utah beat Denver.

 New Jazz coach Will Hardy won his first game with a team that is rebuilding after trading cornerstones Donovan Mitchell and Rudy Gobert.